 Last year their parents bought each of the three daughters their own manger puzzle for their families.

 The manger puzzle also holds memories for me.
 When I unpack my Christmas decorations my manger puzzle is like treasured old friend with memories from years ago, when our son was small, as he eagerly accepted the challenge of putting the manger pieces back into the manger frame.

 I still enjoy putting my puzzle together, just to be sure I haven’t forgotten where each wooden piece goes.

 So every December in my home and my friends’ homes a manger puzzle is brought out and placed in a prominent place where everyone can lay out the pieces and figure out how the pieces fit in the frame/box.
 The wooden manger was a wonderful present to give so many happy memories to so many people, young and old.

-Last night my 9 month old grandson enjoyed this puzzle by feeling of it, tasting it and moving loose pieces around.
+Two years ago my then 9 month old grandson enjoyed this puzzle by feeling of it, tasting it and moving loose pieces around.
 New memories for me from this beloved Manger Puzzle.